Spontaneous and resonant lifting of the spin blockade in nanowire quantum dots: Abstract

 \section{Abstract}

-A complete description of the dynamics of a two-electron system confined in narrow nanowire quantum dots under oscillating electric field and phonon mediated relaxation is presented in the context of recent electric dipole spin resonance experiments.
-We find that spin-orbit coupling results in lifting the spin blockade by spin non-conserving phonon mediated relaxation provided that the initial state is close in energy to the ground state which results in deblocking one of the Zeeman split triplets.
-At higher magnetic field, after singlet-triplet anticrossing new channel for lifting the Pauli blockade opens which results in an appearance of additional resonance lines, as present in recent experimental results [S. M. Frolov, et al., Phys.
+A complete numerical description of the charge and spin dynamics of a two-electron system confined in narrow nanowire quantum dots under oscillating electric field is presented in the context of recent electric dipole spin resonance experiments.
+We find that the spin-orbit coupling results in lifting the spin blockade by phonon mediated relaxation provided that the initially occupied state is close in energy to the ground state.
+This leads to suppression of the blockade from the triplet state with spins polarized parallel to the external magnetic field $B$.
+At higher $B$, after singlet-triplet ground-state transition a new channel for lifting the Pauli blockade opens which results in an appearance of additional resonance lines.
+The calculated signatures of this transition are consistent with recent experimental results [S. M. Frolov et al., Phys.
 Rev. Lett. {\bf 109}, 236805 (2012)].